-Discover why educators and other professionals have been recommending Landmark College to students and families for more than two decades.
+Discover why educators and other professionals have been recommending Landmark College to students and families for nearly three decades.
 Register Today

 Meet Landmark College Institute for Research and Training (LCIRT) Staff

 Dr. Banerjee brings over 28 years of experience in the field of learning disabilities and Attention Deficit Hyperactivity Disorder.
 From 2008-2012, she was the Co-Principal Investigator of a $1.03 million federal grant investigating the application of principles of Universal Design to online and blended courses.
 During her professional tenure she has served as a researcher, faculty member, and disability service provider.
 Dr. Banerjee has published and presented extensively, both nationally and internationally on topics including disability documentation, technological competencies for postsecondary transition, and Universal Design.
 She is on the editorial board of the Journal of Postsecondary Education Disability.

 Associate Director of LCIRT

 Karen Boutelle’s experience in the field of education spans three decades and includes work with students from kindergarten through graduate school.
 At Landmark College, she has served as faculty member, associate dean, and founding director of the Coaching Services department.
 Karen is a Professional Certified Coach, and earned a Georgetown University Leadership Coaching Certificate.
 Her areas of expertise extend to adult development, transformational learning, and working with students and adults who have executive function challenges.
 She co-authored “Executive Function Coaching for College Students with Learning Disabilities and ADHD: A New Approach to Fostering Self-Determination,” Journal of Learning Disabilities Research & Practice (11/09).
 Recently, she completed a two-year somatic psychotherapy training program and is currently exploring the intersection of mindfulness practices, adult development, and leadership coaching.